tiian/tiian.github.io/flom/security/Channel_Encryption.md

 The instruction that are shown below are sufficient for a basic TLS set-up, for more advanced configuration please refer to specific documentaion like for exampe [OpenSSL Certificate Authority](https://jamielinux.com/docs/openssl-certificate-authority/index.html).

 ### Creating a CA (Certification Authority) of name *CA1* ###
-Connect to node2, and execute these commands to create the directory structure:
+Connect to node2 (could be even node1, it doesn't matter what node you use to create the Certification Authority and the Certificates) and execute these commands to create the directory structure:

 ~~~
 tiian@ubuntu2004:~$ mkdir -p flom_ssl/CA1